Motorcycle fairing: Dustbin

 A single piece, streamlined shell covering the front half of a motorcycle resembling the nose of an aircraft, sometimes referred to as torpedo fairing.
 It dramatically reduced the frontal drag, but it was banned by Fédération Internationale de Motocyclisme (FIM) from racing in 1958, because it was thought that the frontal point of wind pressure made them highly unstable even with small amounts of yaw.
 Other reasons cited for the ban were to ensure adequate steering range (lock-to-lock) and stability in crosswinds.
 FIM regulations forbid streamlining beyond the wheel spindles and require the rider's arms and legs to be visible from the side.

 However, Peter Williams was permitted to give his 1973/74 JPS Norton a Peel-type fairing incorporating handlebar blisters which helped to reduce the drag coefficient to 0.39.

 Dolphin

-This was called so because, in early models, the front wheel mudguard streamlined with the rising windshield part of the fairing resembled the dolphin's snout from the side view.
+This was called so because, in early models, the front wheel mudguard streamlined with the rising windshield part of the fairing resembled the river dolphin's snout from the side view.
 Further developments on this design became the norm after dustbin fairings were banned.